 Our 5th annual 2020 Rollick celebration with exciting new staff and workshops.
 Debra Clifford hosts this Old Time immersion weekend for all levels.
 Classes in beginner, intermediate and advanced fiddle, banjo, guitar, mandolin, flatfooting, singing and special one-off presentations.
-Plus a staff concert and Saturday night square dance.
+Plus a staff concert and Saturday night gender free square dance.
 Deepen your playing, build your repertoire, make new friends and jam until the wee hours.
 Open to all folks, all ages, all orientations.
 Come join the OT Rollick family at Ashokan!

 See more information below about the staff, schedule, tuition, work-exchange positions, lodging, and more.
 Children and teens are welcome to attend with a guardian.
 Youth discounts and scholarships are available.

 DEBRA CLIFFORD, Totnes, Devon, England : Guitar, Rhythm, Singing and more

 2020 Old Time Rollick Camp Coordinator